-The Engineering Professional Internship Program is a five-year program which includes a minimum of eight months of supervised work experience in industry.
+The Engineering Professional Internship Program includes a minimum of eight months of supervised work experience in industry.
 Normally, the work terms commence after the student has completed at least 84 credit units of an Engineering program.
+Program completion time is between four and five years.
 For a student to be admitted to the internship program he or she must have achieved and must maintain a 65% Sessional Weighted Average.
 A student must have at least 18 credit units remaining in the B.E. program.
 Interested students are encouraged to contact either the Engineering Student Centre or the Student Employment and Career Centre (SECC).

 Students are required to apply to SECC by early October for round one postings, late November for round two postings and an open third round beginning in February for an opportunity to compete for an internship starting in January, May or September.
 Students who do not meet the admission requirements should contact the SECC or the Engineering Student Centre for alternative dates.
 For more information and specific dates, please check their website.

 Students must complete a minimum of two of the following courses in addition to the regular requirements for the B.E. degree: EPIP 401, EPIP 402, EPIP 403, EPIP 404.
 Each EPIP course represents a four-month, professional internship, work term.